Design Executive · Founder · Coach Allanna

 The Hours We Gave Back to Child Welfare Workers

-Director of Product Design · Rhode Island Child Services · 3 months, research to pilot
+Director of UX · Rhode Island Child Services · 3 months, research to pilot

 Real-time